What is OCR?

 Poor Image Quality

-Low-resolution images or those with heavy noise can hinder OCR accuracy.
-Ensuring high-quality images is crucial for optimal results, and software continues to evolve to better handle subpar inputs.
+Low-resolution images or images with a lot of noise can reduce OCR accuracy.
+High-quality images are important for good results, and OCR software continues to improve to better handle poor-quality input.

 Choosing the Right Tool

-Selecting the appropriate OCR software depends on your needs.
-Some tools are better suited for specific tasks, such as text-heavy documents, while others excel with images or handwritten notes.
-Look for features that match your requirements, like accuracy, speed, and compatibility with your devices.
+Choosing the right OCR software depends on what you need.
+Some tools are better for text-heavy documents, while others work better with images or handwritten notes.
+Look for features that fit your needs, such as accuracy, speed, and compatibility with your devices.

 Quick Guide to Using OCR with Img2Go

-- Upload Image: Drag and drop or select your image file to upload.
+2. Upload image: Drag and drop or select your image file to upload.

-- Choose Format: Pick your desired document format from the drop-down menu.
+3. Choose format: Select your desired document format from the drop-down menu.

-- Enable OCR: Check "Convert with OCR" and select the text language if needed.
-Optional Settings:
+4. Enable OCR: Check "Convert with OCR" and select the text language if needed.
+Optional settings:

-- Start Conversion: Click "START" to begin.
-Img2Go will process your image and convert it to the text file you can download.
+5. Start Conversion: Click "START" to begin.
+Img2Go will process your image and convert it to a text file you can download.

 For a detailed guide on converting images to documents using OCR with Img2Go, check out our blog.